-While in key sectors such as policing, fire & rescue, and health and social care, students risk tarnishing the profession and harming the reputation of vocational learning for their sector.
+While in key sectors such as police, fire & rescue, and health and social care, students risk tarnishing the profession and harming the reputation of vocational learning for their sector.
 Consequently, it’s vital that employers delivering vocational training demonstrate and encourage a culture of honesty and fairness and provide adequate opportunities for learners to raise the alarm when they are struggling under increased pressure.

-In a study by Ofqual completed in 2019, it was found that nearly half (46%) of all malpractice incidents in vocational and technical qualifications in a single academic year was related to plagiarism by students.
+In a study by Ofqual completed in 2019, it was found that nearly half (46%) of all malpractice incidents in vocational and technical qualifications in a single academic year were related to plagiarism by students.

 Why is plagiarism so common as a form of malpractice in vocational training?

 There are a variety of reasons why a professional learner may consider plagiarism to help them pass assessments or exams.
-The obvious and conscious choice is to improve your chances of performance, possibly due to the lack of time to conduct research, or a lack of consideration for the consequences.
+The obvious and conscious choice is to improve your chances of performance, possibly due to the lack of time to conduct research or a lack of consideration for the consequences.

 Learners under intense pressure, who may fear failure, are more likely to commit plagiarism as they feel there is no alternative to pass their qualification or assessment.

 In some circumstances, a professional learner may commit plagiarism less intentionally, by using excerpts from research or other sources, unwittingly copying content, without referencing it.
-This ‘accidental plagiarism’ occurs when a person does not cite, or might misquote their sources, or inadvertently paraphrases another person by using similar words, phrases, or sentence structure without referencing the original author or source.
+This ‘accidental plagiarism’ occurs when a person does not cite or might misquote their sources, or inadvertently paraphrases another person by using similar words, phrases, or sentence structure without referencing the original author or source.

 Why is it important to support learners who may commit plagiarism?

 With these added pressures, it’s vital that learners’ progression through training is effective and efficient and enables them to go on to become trusted and highly skilled professionals for the service, for many years.
-The impact of malpractice on these ongoing demands to recruit, train and deliver mean that it’s critical employers and training providers put in the necessary steps to reduce the risk of malpractice and plagiarism throughout a learners’ professional qualification, and any future training.
+The impact of malpractice on these ongoing demands to recruit, train and deliver means that it’s critical employers and training providers put in the necessary steps to reduce the risk of malpractice and plagiarism throughout a learners’ professional qualification, and any future training.